What defines a Criminal Record in Iowa?

 Parole records are information about the provisional release of a prisoner who agrees to certain conditions before completion of the maximum sentence period.
 Iowa Code § 910.5 provides that if an offender is placed on parole, restitution shall be a condition of parole, Chapter 907B: Paroles & Work Release

 .
 The restitution plan should be made considering the offender’s income, physical and mental health, education, employment, and family circumstances.
 Failure of the offender to comply with the restitution plan of payment including a community service requirement will constitute a violation of a condition of parole.
-After the expiration of offender’s sentence, the failure of an offender to comply with the plan of restitution ordered by the court will constitute contempt of court.
+After the expiration of the offender’s sentence, the failure of an offender to comply with the plan of restitution ordered by the court will constitute contempt of court.

 Iowa Probation Records